When I announced my recent trip to New York, I noticed a few similar responses from people.

 Even the expression, ‘I’ll do it next year’ can be dangerous without a plan or actual motivation to back it up.

-If you have enrolled in a course for next year or started a savings account with automatic deductions for your holiday, then you are on the right track.
-No matter how far in the distance your big dream or event is, if you start working on an actionable plan (complete with due dates for delivery) you are heading in the right direction.
+If you have enrolled in a course for next year or started a savings account with automatic deductions for your holiday next year, then you are on the right track.
+No matter how far in the distance your big dream or event is if you start working on an actionable plan (complete with due dates for delivery) you are heading in the right direction.

 Your life is happening right now.

-Start paying more attention to the intention behind your words.
+Start paying more attention to when you use the word someday.
 Ask yourself, how badly do I want this?
+When you know exactly what you want, put steps in place to make it a reality.